What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 String Trio

-String trios typically include three instruments: a violin, viola, and cello.
-This combination tends to create a warm, full sound with rich harmonic depth.
-Compared to a duo, trios will offer a much more balanced and layered texture, making them ideal for both classical and modern music.
+String trios typically include a violin, viola, and cello.
+This combination creates a warm, full sound with satisfying harmonic depth.
+Compared to a duo, trios can offer a much more balanced and layered texture, making them ideal for both classical and modern music.
 Notable examples include Beethoven's String Trios, Op.
-9, Schubert's String Trio in B-flat Major, and even this arrangement of Coldplay's Viva La Vida.
+9, Schubert's String Trio in B-flat Major, and even Coldplay's Viva La Vida.

 Characteristics: